 What is an implementation plan?

 A project implementation plan (also called a strategic plan) is a combination of strategy, process, and action.
 It outlines the steps a team will use to achieve a shared objective.
-An implementation plan covers all aspects of a project including budget, timeline, and personnel.
+An implementation plan covers all aspects of a project, including the budget, timeline, and personnel.

 The perfect project plan includes: